 Stakeholder engagement techniques offer the opportunity to broaden the impacts of council involvement.
 A council should develop its approach to stakeholder engagement with a clear focus on ‘why’, ‘who’ and ‘how’.
-The LGA’s recently published, provides helpful guidance on the role of members in achieving this.
+The LGA’s recently published councillor’s workbook on neighbourhood and community engagement, provides helpful guidance on the role of members in achieving this.

 Councillors at the forefront of community engagement